shabaz123/hyperbolic-navigation/README.md

 It covers the concept of latitude and longitude, and how navigation was performed on ships using star or sun location, and measuring time.

-By the 20th century, during WW2, techniques were developed that relied on multiple ground station radio transmitters sending signals with a certain phase relationship or with a particular pulse sequence.
-Radio receivers on ships and aircraft would be used to measure the phase difference or pulse timing between the two signals, and using that to approach a location fix.
+By the 20th century, during WW2, techniques were developed that relied on multiple ground station radio transmitters sending signals with a certain phase relationship to each other, or with a particular pulse sequence between them.
+Radio receivers on ships and aircraft would be used to measure the phase difference or pulse timing between signals from the multiple transmitters.
+The article discusses how that information could trace out invisible hyperbolic lanes over land or sea, and grids of hyperbolic lines.

+There is also a brief look at how GPS works.

 # Longitude and Time-keeping